 A prospective mediator should be asked about their background, training, experience and areas of specialization.

-Michelle has completed training through the Alberta Arbitration and Mediation Society.
-This includes skill-based training in mediation and negotiation, as well as specialized training in Separation/Divorce and Parenting mediation.
+Michelle completed training through the Alberta Arbitration and Mediation Society.
+This includes skill-based training in mediation and negotiation, as well as specialized training in Separation and Divorce as well as Parenting mediation.
 Michelle has also has also been trained in relevant aspects of family law, child development, family restructuring and domestic violence.
-She is a Registered Family Mediator and has successfully mediated over 1600 family mediations.
+She is a Registered Family Mediator and has successfully mediated over 2000 family mediations.

-A prospective mediator should be asked about their affiliation with the appropriate associations and societies.
+A prospective mediator should be asked about their affiliation with professional organizations.

-A mediator should clearly explain the mediation process, as well as the role of the mediator and the roles of the participants so they can properly prepare themselves for the mediation.
+A mediator should clearly explain the mediation process, the roles of the mediator and the participants, and assist people in preparing for the mediation.

 Michelle will spend time with each person individually in a pre-mediation meeting by phone prior to the mediation.
 She will describe what will take place during the mediation, explain her role as an impartial third party and your role in the mediation, as well as help you to prepare for the mediation.
 Michelle will also inform you of any information you will need to bring along to the mediation and provide you with any resources you may need.

 The mediator must be impartial and independent with no prior involvement in the conflict.